BFarkascode/STM32_SCREEN_SPI_DCMI_OV7670/README.md

 Of note, we clean the flags within the peripheral by reading the SR registers.
 Doing so does clean ALL flags, so tread lightly and not accidentally remove flags that should not be cleaned.

 ### SPI, DMA, PWM, Clocking
-Thes peripherals are run on code pretty much identical to the L0xx so I won’t be explaining them too deeply.
+These peripherals are run on code pretty much identical to the L0xx so I won’t be explaining them.
+Merely a few register names and bits need to be changed from the original code.

-One thing is that, within this code, I am handling the data flow of the SPI differently just so that I won’t need to change the existing ILI9341 driver: we are publishing single bytes on the SPI bus instead of an array as we did in the L0xx project.
+I am handling the data flow of the SPI differently though so that I won’t need to change the existing ILI9341 driver.
+The difference is that we are publishing single bytes on the SPI bus instead of an array as we did before.

 ## Conclusion
 As mentioned, we are cutting a lot of corners in this project and aren’t using any of the more advanced functions such as DMA2D or TouchGFX.
 We also have a myriad of while loops that block execution unnecessarily.